YPares/porcupine/README.md

 `getOption`'s output will thus be list of ranges (tuples).
 We transform it to a flat list of every ID to consider with `enumIndices`, and finally we map (in parallel) over that list with `parMapTask_`, repeating our `analyseOneUser` once per user ID in input.
-Note the `repIndex "userId"`: this creates a *repetition index*.
+Note the first argument `"userId"`: this is the *repetition index* (you need OverloadedStrings).
 Every function that repeats tasks in porcupine will take one, and this is where the `{userId}` variable that we saw in the YAML config comes from.
 It works first by changing the default mappings of the VirtualFiles accessed by `analyseOneUser` so that each of them now contains the `{userId}` variable, and second by looking up that variable in the physical path and replacing it with the user ID currently being considered.
 All of that so we don't end up reading and writing the same files everytime the task is repeated.

 So what happens if you remove the variables from the mappings?
 Let's say you change the mappings of `/Outputs/Analysis` to: